 Here is our Bookshop Crawl 101, the ultimate introductory post for anyone who hasn't bookshop crawled before.
 I've included everything I could think of that might be helpful, as well as a condensed version of my Bookshop Crawl Guide for the Overwhelmed from a few years back in case you are in any way anxious about the idea of joining in.

 How to Bookshop Crawl

-- For the weekend itself, make sure you wear comfy shoes, bring lots of tote bags to carry your books in (make sure you waterproof them in case of rain!), lots of drinking water and your bookshop crawl ID card which you'll need to claim any perks or discounts on offer.
+- For the bookshop crawl itself, make sure you wear comfy shoes, bring lots of tote bags to carry your books in (make sure you waterproof them in case of rain!), lots of drinking water and your bookshop crawl ID card which you'll need to claim any perks or discounts on offer.

 Now that the logistics and practical things are out of the way, here's a little bit about the spirit and expectations of bookshop crawl: The aim of all of our bookshop crawls is purely to have fun, promote friendship within the book community (by which I mean the community of people who love books, rather than any specific group or organisation - you don't have to do anything to do with books in order to join us, just read them!) and discover and support excellent, mostly independent, bookshops.

 The only requirement for coming on any of the bookshop crawls is that you want to spend a few hours/days shopping for books.
 You can be an internet person or have heard about the crawl from a friend of a friend.
 I can know you or we can have never spoken before, you're equally welcome either way.
 The relationship between the attendees for these events are based around nothing stronger than being book lovers who want to discover and support bookshops and celebrate all things bookish!

 Relevant for those on our guided groups and for in person events